utopia-eco/utp-dex-price-retriever/README.md

 This repository exposes API to the database:
-- Returns associated limit orders
-    - /getOrdererOrders/:ordererAddress
-- Retrieves limit order for given order number
-    - /getOrdererOrders/:orderNumber
-- Creates a limit order
+- Returns a Bar json object given the following values
-    - /createOrder (POST)
+    - /retrievePrice/:token/:timePeriodInSeconds/:startTime/:endTime
-- Deletes limit order with associated orderNumber
-    - /getOrdererOrders/:orderNumber
+        - `Token`: Token Address
+        - `TimePeriodInSeconds` : Time period that we are interested in for each bar (eg. 5min , 4hr, 1d)
+        - `StartTime` : Start Time in Unixtime
+        - `EndTime` : End Time in Unixtime